 2D graphics in video games

 As you may guess from the name, 2D games have only two axes of motion.
 Basically, they are so-called “flat” games where you can just move right or left as well as up or down.
 They are much simpler than 3D games which offer way more options for movement.
 Most 2D games are linear.
 In simple terms, a player’s objective is to get from the start to the end of a level.
 No difficulties at all!
 Additionally, since a character has fewer movements and interactions with object options, the controls are easier.
 In 2D games, images are flat unlike in 3D games, where you can view objects from any angle.
 This is perfect for beginner gamers or for those people who do not spend much time playing video games.
 These games are easily playable and therefore bring a large audience.
 It goes without saying that 2D games are usually easier to develop.
-It takes less time, money, and effort to deliver a 2D game in comparison with 3D.
+It takes less time, money, and effort to create a mobile game with 2D graphics in comparison with 3D.
 In 2D games, the camera looks straight at the game from the side without the perspective that 3D games have.
 However, some games apply a parallax scrolling effect.
 This means scrolling the background and foreground at various speeds to create the illusion of depth.

 Games with 3D technology